pollfish/docs/pay-on-screenouts.md

 <i>https://my-domain.com/my-path?device_id=test_device_id&cpa=2&request_uuid=test_id&timestamp=1614854263963&tx_id=bP7atzvMf1mNcWC3cHc6aAmuY3D&signature=FwAcnySqCUoAxymVaeGBSgXk2E&status=noteligible&reason=screenout&reward_name=Diamonds&reward_value=120</i>
 ```

-> **Note:**  <i>It is important to reward your users only when the relevant CPA and/or reward value are above zero since screenouts can happen also for other reasons too (fraud, quality etc), which are not payable and their CPA will be zero</i>
+> **Note:**  It is important to reward your users only when the relevant CPA and/or reward value are above zero since screenouts can happen also for other reasons too (fraud, quality etc), which are not payable and their CPA will be zero

 <h3>Local in-app Callbacks</h3>

 Pollfish provides different notifications/callbacks in-app, to inform publishers on different events within the survey flow.

-> **Note:**  <i>Local callbacks can be easily compromised so we strongly suggest publishers to trust only s2s callbacks to reward their users.
-Local in-app notifications are usually used to adjust the UI of the app while waiting for an s2s callback to verify a conversion.</i>
+> **Note:**  Local callbacks can be easily compromised so we strongly suggest publishers to trust only s2s callbacks to reward their users.
+Local in-app notifications are usually used to adjust the UI of the app while waiting for an s2s callback to verify a conversion.

 When Pay on Screenouts feature is enabled: